 Veronika Cheplygina studied Media & Knowledge Engineering at Delft University of Technology, where she obtained her MSc in 2010.
 She then started PhD research at the Pattern Recognition Laboratory of the same university and obtained her doctorate in 2015 with her thesis "Dissimilarity-Based Multiple Instance Learning".
 In 2013, she was a Visiting Researcher at the Machine Learning and Computational Biology group at MPI Intelligent Systems, Tübingen, Germany.
 In 2015 and 2016, she was a postdoctoral researcher at the Biomedical Imaging Group Rotterdam (The Netherlands, part of the Erasmus Medical Center).
 In 2017, she was appointed assistant professor at the Medical Image Analysis group of Eindhoven University of Technology (TU/e, The Netherlands).

-Not-so-supervised: a survey of semi-supervised, multi-instance, and transfer learning in medical image analysisarXiv (2018)
+A survey of crowdsourcing in medical image analysisarXiv (2019)

 Automatic emphysema detection using weakly labeled HRCT lung imagesPLoS ONE (2018)

 Transfer learning for multi-center classification of chronic obstructive pulmonary diseaseIEEE Journal of Biomedical and Health Informatics (2018)